 Gear Hire Policy

-Below are some of AUCC's policy regarding gear hire services.
-AUCC's policy of lending out gear is reproduced from Appendix 2 of the AUCC constitution (Please note the highlighted texts):
+Below you can download the full Gear Hire Policy.
+Some of AUCC's policy regarding gear hire services has also been included on this page.
+AUCC's policy of lending out gear is reproduced from Appendix 2 of the AUCC constitution (Please note the highlighted text):

 Auckland University Canoe Club